generoi/bedrock/web/app/themes/gds/README.md

 ## Theme development

-- Run `npm i` from the theme directory to install dependencies
+- Run `npm install` from the theme directory to install dependencies
 - Update `webpack.mix.js` with your local dev URL

 ### Build commands

-- `npm run start` — Compile assets when file changes are made, start Browsersync session
+- `node --run start` — Compile assets when file changes are made, start Browsersync session
-- `run run build` — Compile and optimize the files in your assets directory
+- `node --run build` — Compile and optimize the files in your assets directory
-- `run run build:production` — Compile assets for production
+- `node --run build:production` — Compile assets for production

 ## Documentation